Analysts Have Conflicting Sentiments on These Conglomerates Companies: Autoliv (ALV) and Siemens AG (OtherSIEGY)

 Siemens AG (SIEGY)

-In a report issued on December 2, Rochus Brauneiser from Kepler Capital maintained a Buy rating on Siemens AG, with a price target of EUR125.00.
-The company’s shares closed last Thursday at $67.70.
+In a report issued on December 7, Carola Holtz from Kepler Capital maintained a Buy rating on Siemens AG, with a price target of EUR125.00.
+The company’s shares closed last Tuesday at $69.30, close to its 52-week high of $76.64.

+According to TipRanks.com, Holtz is a 3-star analyst with an average return of 2.0% and a 60.1% success rate.
+Holtz covers the Consumer Goods sector, focusing on stocks such as Anheuser-Busch Inbev Sa, Royal Ahold Delhaize, and Daimler.

+Currently, the analyst consensus on Siemens AG is a Moderate Buy with an average price target of $151.39.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.